 The flash of the blade slashes at his eyelashes and stabs at his stinging eyes.
 Everything begins to reel.

 The specific language here is important, by the way, so you really should read your book.
-But just in case you lost your text in a spontaneous conflagration, we’ll do our best to help you out.
+But just in case you lost your text (did the dog eat it?) we'll do our best to help you out.

 Meursault records that "the trigger gave."
 Afterwards, he knows he has "shattered the harmony of the day."
 So to top it off, he fires four more times.
 And "It was like knocking four quick times on the door of unhappiness."